 Dr. Deborah Friedman received her Ph.D. in clinical psychology from Loyola University Chicago in 2005 and then completed a two-year NIMH-funded clinical research fellowship in pediatric health psychology at Warren Alpert Medical School of Brown University.
 She is a staff psychologist in the Division of Child and Adolescent Psychiatry at Massachusetts General Hospital (MGH) and an assistant professor of psychology (psychiatry) at Harvard Medical School.
-Dr. Friedman has particular expertise in pediatric behavioral medicine and cognitive-behavioral therapy (CBT), and provides outpatient care within the MGH Child and Adolescent Psychiatry Outpatient Clinic.
-She is funded via the CFF Mental Health Coordinator grant to implement mental health guidelines and provide consultation/liaison to the MGH Cystic Fibrosis Center (pediatric and adult).
-Dr. Friedman also collaborates on a CFF-funded research project to develop a CF-specific palliative care program, and has received funding from CFFT and Vertex Pharmaceuticals, Inc. to develop and pilot a CF-specific CBT-based intervention for the prevention of depression and anxiety in adults coping with CF. Dr. Friedman also serves on the editorial board of the Journal of Pediatric Psychology.
+Dr. Friedman has expertise in pediatric behavioral medicine and cognitive-behavioral therapy (CBT).
+She provides outpatient care within the MGH Child and Adolescent Psychiatry Outpatient Clinic, and to children, adolescents, and adults with CF as a member of the MGH Pediatric and Adult CF Program's interdisciplinary team.
+Dr. Friedman's research, which has been funded by CFFT and Vertex Pharmaceuticals, Inc., focuses on developing mental health and palliative care interventions that can be integrated into CF care.
+She has authored a CF-specific CBT-based intervention for the prevention of depression and anxiety in adults coping with CF (CF-CBT), and co-leads a multi-center randomized controlled trial of this intervention.
+Dr. Friedman also serves on the editorial board of the Journal of Pediatric Psychology.